mcxtzhang/SwipeDelMenuLayout/README.md

 ---

 ###Update log###
+2017 09 27 update:
+* solving sliding conflicts in ViewPager:CstViewPager
+Because ViewPager and SwipMenuLayout are horizontal sliding controls.
+So, when used together, there will be conflicts.
+Using CstViewPager, you can use left slider on the first page of ViewPager.
+Use the right click menu on the last page of ViewPager.

 2016 12 07 update：
  * Fix a bug :when using ListView，quick swipe and quick click del menu, next Item is Swiped.。